gigascience/gigadb-website/README.md

 ### Getting started

 Requirements:

 * Docker (18 or more recent) is [installed](https://www.docker.com/products/docker-desktop) on your machine (Windows or macOS)
-* You have a [GitLab account](https://gitlab.com/), are a member of the [Gigascience group](https://gitlab.com/gigascience), so you can access the application's [secret variables](https://docs.gitlab.com/ee/api/README.html)
+* You have a [GitLab account](https://gitlab.com/), which is  a member of the [Gigascience Forks group](https://gitlab.com/gigascience/forks), so you can access the application's [secret variables](https://docs.gitlab.com/ee/api/README.html)
 * You have generated a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) from your GitLab user settings so your local setup can access the secret variables
 * You have git cloned [my fork](https://github.com/rija/gigadb-website/) of Gigadb Website project locally under ``gigadb-website``